Michaela Andörfer: Life

-In 1969 Sister Michaela was elected (Superior general "Generaloberin") of the Sisters of Hedwig ("Hedwigschwestern").
-It was the first change at the top since before the Second World War, and she herself retained the post till 2005.
-Her predecessor, Sister Augustina Schmidt, was by this time very old, and died only two years after Sister Michaela's appointment, which got her own time as leader of the order off to a particularly challenging start.
+In 1969 Andörfer was elected Superior general of the Sisters of Hedwig.
+It was the first change at the top since before the Second World War, and she herself retained the post until 2005.
+Her predecessor, Sr. Augustina Schmidt, was by this time very old, and died only two years after Sr. Michaela's appointment.

-In 1986, at the request of the Berlin senate, she took on the care of a group of HIV-positive babies and infants.
-At the time this was considered more noteworthy at the time than subsequently, because of the hysterical insecurities and reactions unleashed by any public discussion of HIV/AIDS.
+In 1986, at the request of the Senate of Berlin, Andörfer took on the care of a group of HIV-positive babies and infants.
+At the time this was considered more noteworthy at the time than subsequently, because of the insecurities and reactions unleashed by any public discussion of HIV/AIDS.

-After relinquishing her position as (Superior general) of the Sisters of Hedwig in 2005, Sister Michaela assumed a new leadership role in 2011 when she took on the role of the Hedwigs' Provincial superior ("Provinzialoberin ") for the Germany Province.
+After relinquishing her position as Superior general of the Sisters of Saint Hedwig in 2005, Andörfer assumed a new leadership role in 2011 when she took on the role of the Sisters of Saint Hedwig's superior for the Province of Germany.

 Public recognition

-Sister Maria Michaela was awarded the Order of Merit of the Federal Republic "am Bande" on 9 September 1998.
+Andörfer was awarded the Order of Merit of the Federal Republic of Germany on 9 September 1998.